soulspace-org/overarch/doc/usage.md

 :doc      | multiline string   | longer documentation   | documentation of the model element, not to be rendered in diagrams but textual output
 :maturity | keyword            | :proposed, :deprecated | the maturity of the model element :tags     | set of strings     | e.g. #{"critical"}     | some tags which can be used in element selection

+### Generic relations (:contained-in :implements)
+The `:contained-in` relation is used to model hierarchical composition.
+Hierarchical composition specified with the `:ct` key in the EDN models is converted to :contained-in relations when the model is loaded.
+`contained-in` relations can also be used explicitly in the EDN model to help structuring the model in separate files.

+An `:implements` relation defines the implementation of some type of node by another type of node, e.g. the implementation of a use case by a container.
+The `:implements` relations can be used to establish traceability between different models or node types in Overarch.

 ## References (:ref)
 References refer to a model element with the given id.
 They are primarily used